IRF Vice President for Africa Programs

 Indonesia Program Manager

-Inov has been with IRF since 2006, and he has worked in rhino conservation for over 15 years.
-He was a program officer for Indonesia of Rhino Friend from 2000 until 2006.
-Inov is also involved Sumatran rhino research and he assists Rhino Foundation of Indonesia (YABI).
+Inov has been with IRF since 2006, and he has worked in rhino conservation for over 20 years.
+He was a program officer for the Indonesia Friend of Rhino organization from 2000 until 2006.
+Inov is also involved in Sumatran rhino research and he assists Rhino Foundation of Indonesia (YABI).

 BIBHAB KUMAR TALUKDAR